algakovic/mag_timer/README.md

 - Resets automatically

 ## Usage:
+Feel free to clone the program and use / modify it.

+To use the program on Mac / Linux Operating systems, users have to:

+1.
+- pip install pyobjc
+- pip install playsound

+2.
+Modify the sound files paths to:
+- './sounds/AlpineCheckPoint.wav'
+- './sounds/rose_confession.mp3'

+3.
+Run the program with ./mag from the directory it is installed.

 ## Key Files:
 sounds: directory storing all sound files for alarms and jingles used in the timer program